Hedegare's Blog

 countVowels

-method and incremented the counter if it is;counter
+method and incremented the counter if it is; - Return count: finally, we returned the value of the

 .